Teaching Inclusion and Diversity Everywhere (TIDE) | Summer-Fall 2018

 Creating a more diverse and inclusive campus is the responsibility of all campus community members, including faculty.
-This program is designed for Cal Poly educators who seek to weave diversity and inclusivity into their educational practices consistent with campus diversity learning objectives (DLOs).
-The program is intended to contribute to progress on two of Cal Poly’s university-wide diversity imperatives: “enhance [the] campus climate” and “exemplify inclusive excellence in Learn by Doing, scholarship, teaching, and learning” (from the Cal Poly Diversity Strategic Framework).
-In this way, the program can help departments and colleges make progress on their inclusivity and diversity goals and to contribute to a more inclusive campus community.
-The integrated program described below introduces participants to the theory and practice of education for inclusiveness and provides support for applying those insights into course design and students’ learning experiences.
+This professional development opportunity is designed for Cal Poly educators who seek to infuse diversity principles and inclusion practices into their teaching consistent with the campus’s Diversity Learning Objectives (DLOs).
+The program is intended to contribute to progress on two of Cal Poly’s university-wide diversity imperatives: (1) “enhance [the] campus climate” and (2) “exemplify inclusive excellence in Learn by Doing, scholarship, teaching, and learning.”
+Faculty participation in this program can help departments and colleges make progress on their inclusivion and diversity goals and contribute to a more inclusive campus community.
+This is the third year for this program, which continues as a collaboration of the CTLT and the Office of University Diversity and Inclusion (OUDI).

-- Summer 2017 online cohort exchanges and activities to maintain momentum from June institute and to prep for August course redesign workshop.
+- Summer 2018 online cohort exchanges and activities to maintain momentum from June institute and to prep for August course redesign workshop.

 - Formative feedback and student assessments for redesigned courses during Fall Quarter from colleagues and students.

 With the support of CTLT, OUDI and participant colleagues throughout the program as well as the experiences in the institute and workshops, participants will gain scholarly and personal insights into diversity and inclusivity as an educator in their discipline and as a member of the campus community.
-Artifacts that demonstrate that development include:
+Artifacts that will demonstrate that development include:

 - A well-informed, polished diversity statement.

-- Indicate participants’ commitment to full participation the entire program calendar.
+- Indicate participant’s commitment to full participation the entire program calendar.